Nutlope/TIL/README.md

 ### 5. Setting upstream repos

 Use "git push --set-upstream <remote> <branch>" to use the <remote> repo as the new default when typing "git push".

+### 6. Count the lines in a github repo

+$ git ls-files | xargs wc -l
+(only caviat is you need to have the files tracked in git)